jsoniary-team/content/Advertisements/freek.md

 Jsoniary replaces Postman & Swagger from your development toolkit.
 It is focused on being super easy to test, document and collaborate on APIs.
 You get a Desktop Client supporting REST, SOAP & GraphQL requests, Auto-Generated API Documentation, Public Hosting of your API's Docs, a Smart API Editor, and Auto-Sync.

-**API Weekly: A free, once-weekly e-mail round up of API News, Tutorials, Tools & Jobs**
+**api.weekly: A free, once-weekly e-mail round up of API News, Tutorials, Tools & Jobs**

-We curate this free newsletter to keep developers informed about latest API news.
-Our focus is on developers who actively use myriad of API integrations in their daily work for their clients.
+We are two indie developers curating this free newsletter to keep you informed about all things API.
+Our focus is on developers who are regularly involved in building or integrating APIs.
 We bring you a list of APIs for fetching data, links for in-depth tutorials, tools, and jobs for API Developers.